 Who works on the Mapping Militants Project?

-The Mapping Militants Project has been overseen by Dr. Martha Crenshaw since its inception in 2009.
-A Stanford Ph.D. candidate in Political Science assists with the oversight of the project and manages a team of graduate and undergraduate research assistants.
-These research assistants are engaged in a constant effort to update existing profiles and author new ones.
+The Mapping Militants Project has been overseen by CISAC-FSI Senior Fellow Martha Crenshaw since its inception in 2009.
+Stanford Ph.D. candidates in Political Science have assisted with the oversight of the project and managed a team of graduate and undergraduate research assistants: Rachel Gillum, Kerry Persen, Iris Malone and Kaitlyn Robinson.
+The research assistants are engaged in a constant effort to update existing profiles and author new ones.

 Can I download Mapping Militants data?

 The Mapping Militants Project offers three main sources of data.
 First, each group profile page has been saved in PDF form and is available for download.
 Second, users can also download a comprehensive list of all groups documented on the Mapping Militants site.
 Finally, new data on the types of linkages between groups that are captured on the various maps is now available to users.

 All of these data are available on the Mapping Militants Project’s public Box folder, located at https://stanford.box.com/v/mappingmilitants

 How do I cite the Mapping Militants Project?

 Each profile on our new website has a “How to Cite” section with citation directions.
 In general, the citation format is as follows:

 Mapping Militant Organizations. “[Group name].”
 Stanford University.
 Last modified [month, year].
 [Profile page URL]